 Canvi is a simple charity WordPress theme that combines Gutenberg patterns and minimalism.
+Learn how you can get the most out of the theme with the Canvi WordPress theme documentation.

 - Recommended logo size: 280x60px.